Jayanthi Ballal: Early life and education

-Jayanthi Ballal was born in Mysore, India on 18 September 1972.
-Ballal grew up in Mysore and was greatly inspired by traditional Mysore art & clothing.
-It would go on to greatly influence her work as a designer.
-At the age of seventeen, Ballal underwent major surgery for a life-threatening cardiac condition.

 After graduating with a bachelor's degree in commerce, Ballal obtained training in fashion design at the Vogue Institute of Fashion in Bangalore in 1997.

-She started a tiny tailoring unit in her house two decades ago as she was passionate about fabric and designing.
-Along with taking care of her tailoring unit, she assisted her husband in his production company.
-She was responsible for marketing and public relations.
+After graduation, she started a tiny tailoring unit in her house.
 Later she started the contemporary boutique called Needle Works.
-To showcase her design and other designers' skills encouraged her to organize more fashion shows.
 She had done more than 200 fashion shows all over India and launched more than 300 faces.
-In 2014, she started Mysore Fashion Week on the lines of Lakme Fashion Week which instantly put Mysore on the fashion map of the country.
+In 2014, she started Mysore Fashion Week on the lines of Lakme Fashion.